Advice for Young Workers

 If you spot a hazard in your workplace, bring it to the attention of your Delegate, Health and Safety Representative, Health and Safety Committee Member, Line Manager or Organiser.

-You have the right to a safe and healthy at workplace, but this can only be achieved if you speak up.
+You have the right to a safe and healthy workplace, but this can only be achieved if you speak up.

 Remember – you cannot be penalised for raising health and safety issues.